AbhijeetKrishnan/abhijeetkrishnan.github.io/_posts/2021-02-03-policy-distillation.md

 (2018).
 It might of course be the paper that influenced or initiated the use of policy distillation in all those later papers.
 The main take-away seems to be the use of KL-divergence as the loss function.
 Potentially, reducing the model size might also help.
-However, the key to me is to generate useful explaations, which requires a model amenable to doing so.
+However, the key to me is to generate useful explanations, which requires a model amenable to doing so.
 The training of that model might very well have to change depending on its nature.
 Policy distillation obviously applies to models which update weights using gradient descent (which models don't nowadays?) and also require a teacher model which produces $Q$-value vectors (if using KL-divergence).